lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-The point of dagitty isn't for figures, it's to find the variables to adjust for.
-The adjustment sets function tells us which variables at a minimum to adjust for.
-For this to work, we need to specify which variables are the exposure and outcome.
+dagitty is used mainly to help with causal reasoning and to decide what to include in our models.
+The adjustment sets function tells us which variables at a minimum we should adjust for.
+In the function we need to set the exposure and outcome arguments.

-For this simple example, only sex is a possible confounder.
+This is a simple example, but it says we should at least adjust for sex.

 ---